Sam McKewon's Big Ten football power rankings, Week Nine

 1. Ohio State (5-0)

 The Buckeyes are still here, still undefeated, and needing just one good half to put a good-not-great Wildcat team away.
-And then it’s on to the College Football Playoff.
+Then it’s on to the College Football Playoff.

 2. Indiana (6-1)

 Old Oaken Bucket, Part 2.
-Why IU would want to play this game, given that it has zero to gain by playing it, boils down to sheer pride.
-Don’t count on it happening.
+Why IU would have played this game, given that it has zero to gain, boiled down to pride.

 3. Northwestern (6-1)